mbusby/ComplexityByStartPosition/README.md

 You need the Boost C++ library to throw a binomial random number.
 If it is not already installed try downloading it here: http://www.boost.org/

-I used Boost 1.54.0.
+I used Boost 1.54.0 and 1.62.0.

-You need to install it and add it to your path so that g++ can find it.
-I did not have to do this so I cannot offer any guidance.
+You need to install it and either add it to your path so that g++ can find it or add it to the pathes of includes. e.g. if you are on Amazon cloud you may add something like the line:
+-I/home/ec2-user/Software/boost_1_62_0

-If you happen to have use of a Broad server you can get it to use Boost by typing: use .boost-1.54.0 (Yes, we are very spoiled).
+If you happen to have use of a Broad server you can get it to use Boost by typing: use .boost-1.54.0 (Yes, they are very spoiled).
+If you have it in your path you probably don't need it in your paths of includes.

 If you don't know if Boost is installed skip to the next section and see if it breaks.
 It is fairly common so it may already be in the install.

 Bamtools